peterhinch/micropython-async/TUTORIAL.md

 infra red remote controller.
 The following notes are salient points regarding its `asyncio` usage.

-A pin interrupt records the time of a state change (in us) and sets an event, passing the time when the first state change occurred.
+A pin interrupt records the time of a state change (in μs) and sets an event, passing the time when the first state change occurred.
 A coro waits on the event, yields for the duration of a data burst, then decodes the stored data before calling a user-specified callback.